Layalina Productions: Criticism

-In April 2010, MBC Television broadcast a show featuring the stars of On the Road in America along with Saudi writer Abdullah al-Tayer, MBC TV anchor Heba Jamal, Layalina's Vice President Leon Shahabian, and State Department spokesperson in the Arab World Ana Escrohema.
+In April 2010, MBC Television broadcast a show featuring the stars of On the Road in America along with Saudi writer Abdullah al-Tayer, MBC4 TV anchor Heba Jamal, Layalina's Vice President Leon Shahabian, and State Department spokesperson in the Arab World Ana Escrohema.
 They spoke about the controversial receptions of the show in the Arab World as well as its benefits in public diplomacy.

-While most sources have had positive responses to Layalina's productions, several sources have questioned the program's audience reach and ability to win hearts and minds amid overwhelming political tension.
+Several sources have questioned the program's audience reach and ability to win hearts and minds amid overwhelming political tension.
 The Financial Times, in a February 2007 review of On the Road in America, Season One, commented, "With the Middle East racked by conflicts, most of which involve the US, the political images will no doubt continue to overshadow lighter appeals for understanding between the Arab world and the US."